Actindo-AG/Documentation/RetailSuiteAccounting/Operation/09_SplitBooking.md

 # Split a booking

 In some occasions, it may be necessary to split a booking to keep track of different items separately, for example if an invoice includes products with different tax rates or if total costs must be divided into two or more cost centres.
 Split bookings can affect both debit and credit accounts, that is, incoming and outgoing invoices.

-The [SPLIT] button in the *BOOKINGS* tab allows to split bookings during the manual booking process.
-For detailed information about creating a manual booking, see [Create a manual booking](./04_CreateManualBooking.md).
+The split posting must be performed during the manual posting process.
+For detailed information about creating a manual posting, see [Create a manual posting] (./04_CreateManualBooking.md).
+If an invoice is nevertheless split after the posting has been automatically registered or manually created due to a business transaction, a copy of the main posting with the new contra accounts is created.

-Once the splitting has been performed, the different split (partial) bookings are assigned to the corresponding accounts.
-The split bookings are then displayed in the bookings list underneath the main booking.
+Once the splitting has been performed, the different split (partial) postings are assigned to the corresponding accounts.
+The split postings are displayed in the postings list below the main posting.

-> [Info] Splitting a booking must be performed during the manual booking process.
-When splitting an invoice after the booking has been automatically registered following a business transaction or after it has been manually created, the system creates a copy of the existing main booking with the newly assigned contra accounts.

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](../Integration/01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](../Integration/04_ManageFiscalYear.md#create-a-fiscal-year).
-- A fiscal year is selected, see [Select fiscal year](./01_SelectFiscalYear.md).
+A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).

 #### Procedure